 barış serim / hci research

-I am a doctoral student at UIx Group, University of Helsinki and Department of Design, Aalto University.
-My research is on using gaze and visual attention information for human-computer interaction.
-To this end, I prototype user interfaces that combine various sensing technologies such as eye tracking, head tracking and touch input.
+I am an HCI researcher at UIx Group, University of Helsinki and Department of Design, Aalto University.
+My research is about using gaze and visual attention information for human-computer interaction.
+To this end, I prototype user interfaces that combine various sensing technologies including eye tracking, head tracking and touch input.

 research highlights / visit publications for a more complete list